Faisal Kutty: Blasphemy and free speech

 Prior to that, in a 2012 article titled "Free Expression and An Elusive Middle Ground: Part One" published by the JURIST, he expressed a view that it is not only Muslims who wish to restrict free speech, referencing a number of laws throughout Europe that restrict free speech.

 Personal

-Kutty married Sana Mirza, who hails from Pakistan, in a private ceremony in 2011.
-He has three children.
+Kutty is married.
 He has two sisters and one brother.
 He is the son of Canadian Islamic scholar Ahmad Kutty and brother of Canadian author S.K.
 Ali.

 Awards and recognition

 Kutty was included in The 500 Most Influential Muslims in the World in 2010, 2011, 2012, 2013, 2014, 2015 and 2016.
 The List is compiled by The Royal Islamic Strategic Studies Institute and is affiliated with the Royal Aal al-Bayt Institute for Islamic Thought.

 Kutty has received many awards during his career, including: